joshuathorne/tractor_beam/README.md

 ## Sites that need a login

-Some sites only serve the good formats to a signed-in session.
 If a browser profile is detected on this machine, a **Sign in as** picker appears above Inspect and yt-dlp reuses that browser's cookies — no passwords, no separate login.

-Firefox is the one that works under WSL: its `cookies.sqlite` is readable from Linux.
+Firefox works under WSL: its `cookies.sqlite` is readable from Linux.
 Chrome/Edge profiles on the Windows side are skipped on purpose, because their cookies are sealed with Windows DPAPI and cannot be unlocked from inside WSL.
 Chromium-family profiles installed *in* Linux are offered normally.